 We learned to appreciate small achievements, like how far we came in a day and what we learned: how to paddle together, how to set up the tent in the wind, how to make a good cup of tea, how to read water and how to smell weather.
 The river became personalized, a being with moods and depths, struggles and joys.
 We learned that we could easily do without the usual amenities of living, that the river could be our home, and was, in fact, home to many beings.
 We learned that in addition to being husband and wife, we were best friends.

 We appreciated the kindness of others.
-Many people helped us during our trip, from the tugboat caption who gave us food to family members who found us stranded by a storm.
-Friends met us on the river and kept us encouraged.
+Many people helped us during our trip, from family members who found us stranded by a storm to friends met us on the river and kept us encouraged.
 We found that most people were attracted to this journey and that their heart yearned to do something similar.